ckreisl/emca/README.md

 <a name="server_interface"></a>

 ## Server Interface
 During the development of emca [mitsuba](https://github.com/mitsuba-renderer/mitsuba) was used as render system.
 For this purpose an interface was implemented to allow data transfer between mitsuba and the emca framework.
-Code modifications to mitsuba can be found here:
+The server interface code and modifications which have been applied to mitsuba can be found here:
 * https://github.com/ckreisl/mitsuba/tree/emca (branch emca)

-In general "any" render system can be used.
+In general 'any' render system can be used.
 For this purpose the EMCA server interface must be adapted to the respective render system.
 In addition, the renderer must be modified so that it can render deterministic images.
 At the moment there is no offical documentation available to adapt the EMCA server interface to other render systems than mitsuba.

 <a name="server_setup"></a>